 After the termination of support for OWB has been officially announced, the Oracle Data Integrator (ODI) is the ETL tool of choice in the Oracle world.
 The development has progressed to version 12 which brought a few modifications and improvements.
 The GUI has continued to become more similar to OWB, although there are a few possibilities available which OWB did not offer in this way.
+In this blog entry, we will deal with the implementation of slowly changing dimensions in ODI.

 The Oracle Data Integrator